Item Added View Quote List

 It’s recommended to check the ferry times, as the ferry only departs once a day during off-peak times.
 In peak times, it is advisable that you book early, so you don’t miss out.

-Moreton Island is an off-roader haven.
-With no sealed roads, Moreton Island is only accessible by 4WD vehicle.
+Mulgumpin (Moreton Island) is an off-roader haven.
+With no sealed roads, Mulgumpin (Moreton Island) is only accessible by 4WD vehicle.
 You can drive on the beach, and there are many tracks available, that cater to all 4WD driving skill levels.
 Our guide to safe beach driving shows you how to drive on soft sand and what to do to ensure that you don’t get stuck.

-You will need a 4WD permit to drive on Moreton Island.
+You will need a 4WD permit to drive on Mulgumpin (Moreton Island).
 You can book a Vehicle Access here.

-This Moreton Island map shows the major 4WD tracks, campgrounds and attractions, including Cape Moreton and The Wrecks.
+This Mulgumpin (Moreton Island) map shows the major 4WD tracks, campgrounds and attractions, including Cape Moreton and The Wrecks.

 Map credit: Queensland Department of National Parks, Sports and Racing.